villardmarion/Covid-19-daschboard/README.md

 ### France
 This page contains 4 indicator cards:
 - The number of total and hospital deaths
-- The total number of resuscitations
+- The total number of  ICU admissions
 - The total number of hospitalizations
 - The total number of complete vaccinations
 ![Capture d’écran 2021-05-15 à 20 50 02](https://user-images.githubusercontent.com/83781622/118374998-20497c80-b5bf-11eb-9aa9-b04362750d08.png)